 I started a list of reasons why we hear such conflicting nutrition news, and before I knew it, I had 25 of them, and a headache.
 And I’ve probably missed some.
 If you get overwhelmed like I did, skip to the end for some reassuring tips about how to make sense of it all.

 - Much of what you hear about food (or drink) and health doesn’t come from nutrition experts at all.
 It comes from headline writers, who sensationalize the news to entice you to click, not learn.

 - …or food packages, where the objective is market share, not knowledge…

-- …or bloggers, authors, and celebrity doctors, whose ultimate goal is to sell… a book, their services, dietary supplements… Everyone is selling something, even me!
-(I do nutrition workshops for workplace wellness programs… thanks for asking.)
+- …or bloggers, authors, and celebrity doctors, whose ultimate goal is to sell… a book, their services, dietary supplements… Everyone is selling something.
 The question is who’s using using fear, distrust, controversy, and unproven magic bullets, and who’s trying to be as evidence-based as possible, boring though it may be.

 - …or perhaps you’re picking up tips from celebrities, who seem like experts, with their “perfect” figures and glowing skin.
 (Never mind their genetic jackpot, personal chef, trainer, makeup artist, photoshop…)

 - You might be saying, “Sure, but I don’t listen to Dr. Oz.
 I read journal articles and consult legitimate experts.
 And there are still disagreements.”
 It’s true.
 There are.
 We don’t have all the answers.
 Nutrition is a relatively new science, and our understanding is still evolving.
 Until the last 70 years or so, the biggest concern with food was not getting enough.
 (Still is, for many people.)
 Our current focus on diseases related to overeating is relatively new.